edulinq/autograder-server/docs/types.md

  - Negative Course Role - A course role preceded by a minus sign (e.g., "-student") will remove all course users with that role.
 This can be useful when using the "\*" but you want to exclude a role.

+### Email

+Underlying Type: String

+An email address.
+Some places that accept an email address use an underlying type of [CourseUserReference](#course-user-reference-courseuserreference).

 ### Timestamp